wizlab-it/dyspatcher/README.md

 ### Client web interface for administrator

-Administrator can chat via web interface too.
+Administrator can chat via web interface.

 To connect to the web interface as administrator, follow these steps:
  - export the private and public key from the standard command line interface with command **/key**
  - open the web chat interface
  - set any username